-The <authority> component is defined in clause 3.2 of IETF RFC 3986 [8] and includes the host and optionally the port of the MQTT Server that is to be used to access the entity in question.
+The <authority> component is defined in clause 3.2 of [8] and gives the host and port of the MQTT Server that is to be used to access the entity in question.

 The form with scheme mqtts: shall be used to show that the server requires the use of TLS when this particular point of access is being used.